V4Fire/Client/src/components/friends/async-render/README.md

 ### waitForceRender

-A factory to create filters for `AsyncRender`, it returns a new function.
+A factory to create filters for `AsyncRender`, which returns a new function.
 The new function can return a boolean or promise.
 If the function returns a promise, it will be resolved after firing a `forceRender` event.

 The main function can take an element name as the first parameter.
-This element will be dropped before resolving the resulting promise.
+This element will be removed before resolving the resulting promise.

-Notice, the initial component rendering is mean the same as `forceRender`.
+Note that the initial component rendering is the same as `forceRender`.
-This function is useful to re-render a functional component without touching the parent state.
+This function is useful for re-rendering a functional component without touching the parent state.

 ```
 < button @click = asyncRender.forceRender()